Coming of Garibaldi

 As a pirate, patriot, soldier of fortune, lover and guerrilla fighter from Italy to South America, Garibaldi had a patent on the swashbuckle.
 He survived imprisonment, torture, severe wounds and exile.
 As a general, he was fearless, commanding respect and loyalty from his men by fighting right alongside them in hand-to-hand combat.
 He was a man of action with an acute sense of justice and a childlike belief that good would triumph over immorality and corruption.
 He didn't want to win battles for politicians —he distrusted them.
 He was simply and truly out to smite evil.
 He was what most twelve-year-old boys want to be when they grow up, and if you ever have a strange dream in which you are beset by enemies and plagued by wrongdoers, and your dreammeister lets you choose whomever you want for help, take Garibaldi.
 Ask Cavour and Mazzini.
 They took him, and they didn't even like him.
 He was that good.

-Thus, in May of 1860,
+Thus, in May of

-Francis II, King of the Two Sicilies had excellent
+1860, Francis II, King of the Two Sicilies had excellent

 reason to worry.
-Garibaldi, over the objections of
+Garibaldi, over the objections of the

-liberate the Italian south.
+Italian south.
 He would start in Sicily, in support of a

 local uprising, and work his way over to the mainland

-the city of Naples.
-He cajoled and threatened
+and on up to the capital, the city of Naples.
+He cajoled

-toward Sicily, where his famous "Thousand redshirts"
+south toward Sicily, where his famous "Thousand

-(1,089, to be exact) would take on a regular
+redshirts" (1,089, to be exact) would take on a regular

 army twenty times that number.
 (Garibaldi set sail from

 Genoa on May 5 and landed in Sicily on May 11.)